evgdim/clean-code/presentation/index.md

     public ProcessedOrder process(LocalDateTime sentToCourierAt, String courierName) {
-        if(this.items.isEmpty()) { // no need to a null check here, because items is checked in the constructor and cannot be changed throw new NoOrderItemsException("You have to add items, Bro!");
+        if(this.items.isEmpty()) { // no need to a null check here, because items is checked in the constructor and cannot be changed throw new NoOrderItemsException("Order without items cannot be processed.");
         }
         return new ProcessedOrder(this.orderDate, this.items, this.client, sentToCourierAt, courierName);
     }